 High degree of fit with purpose of the grant call (or what we know of it in advance of call) and/or,

 High alignment with “pros” and low alignment with “cons” of Grant Outcomes as in Table 1.

-The SLC sub-committee notifies the Associate Dean for Academic Affairs of their decisions.
+The FC sub-committee notifies the Associate Dean for Academic Affairs of their decisions.

-The Associate Dean for Academic Affairs notifies each PI of the SLC sub-committee’s decision to recommend or not recommend further development of the brief after the specific call is announced.
+The Associate Dean for Academic Affairs notifies each PI of the FC sub-committee’s decision to recommend or not recommend further development of the brief after the specific call is announced.